 b.
 Similarly, The dean/director of the student's college/school/division has the authority to initiate additional academic sanctions against the student if the dean/director concludes that additional sanctions may be warranted by the nature of the act or because the student has committed previous acts of academic misconduct in accordance with the procedures above.
-The dean/director must notify the student in writing within seven calendar 10 business days of the date of the chair's report if, in consultation with the dean of students, additional sanctions are contemplated at the college/school/division level.
-If additional sanctions are contemplated, the student shall be provided an opportunity to be heard in accordance with the standards articulated in the opening paragraph of Part III, Section A.

-The dean/director must report the decision, including any sanctions imposed, in writing to the student, the chair, and the dean of students within 10 calendar business days of the student's opportunity to be heard.
+The dean/director must report the decision, including any sanctions imposed, in writing to the student, the chair, and the dean of students within 10 business days of the student's opportunity to be heard.